spaskalev/buddy_alloc/README.md

 An application developer may also need object allocation that is relocatable.
 Using memory representation as serialization output is a valid technique and it is used for persistance and replication.
 The buddy_alloc embedded mode is relocatable allowing it to be serialized and restored to a different memory location, a different process or a different machine altogether (provided matching architecture and binaries).

+With the introduction of the `buddy_walk` function the allocator can be used to iterate all the allocated slots with its arena.
+This can be used for example for a space-bounded mailbox where a failure to allocate means the mailbox is full and the walk can be used to process its content.
+This can also form the basis of a managed heap for gabage collection.

 ## Implementation

 ```